imanmansour86/E-Commerce-Back-End/README.md

   source schema.sql
   ```

-- From terminal: navigate the app's directoty and run:
+- From terminal: navigate to the app's directoty and run:

   ```md
   $ npm run seed